MMIV-ML/BMED365/Exam/Sensorveiledning.md

-9. Essay - The integration of AI into biomedical wet labs
+9. **Essay - The integration of AI into biomedical wet labs**

-Write your answer here (a particularly good answer is given 10 points, a particularly bad answer or no answer is given 0 points; the assignment counts for 1/6 of the exam):
+INSTRUCTION: Write your answer here (a particularly good answer is given 10 points, a particularly bad answer or no answer is given 0 points; the assignment counts for 1/6 of the exam).

 The integration of Artificial Intelligence (AI) into biomedical wet labs signifies a revolutionary leap in the realm of life sciences.
 This fusion harnesses AI's computational prowess to enhance the traditional wet lab's experimental, analytical, and operational processes.
 Wet labs, characterized by hands-on experiments with biological materials and chemicals, are instrumental in advancing our understanding of complex biological systems and in the development of medical therapies.
 The integration of AI into these environments is propelling the capabilities of researchers and clinicians to unprecedented levels.
 Transformative Experimental Design